gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 1.0 includes a number of new code quality integrations.

-* Sonar support
+* Sonar support <p>Using the sonar plugin, Gradle user can now integrate there build results easily with Sonar, the web based platform for monitoring code quality.
+The <a href="http://gradle.org/docs/current/userguide/sonar_plugin.html">userguide</a> contains a detailed description how to setup and configure the Sonar support.</p>
-* FindBugs plugin
+* FindBugs plugin <p><a href="http://findbugs.sourceforge.net/">FindBugs</a> is a program which uses static analysis to look for bugs in Java code.
+The FindBugs plugin adds a task for every source set to scan the Java bytecode for a list of bug patterns.
+You can find more details about the FindBugs plugin in the <a href="http://gradle.org/docs/current/userguide/findbugs_plugin.html">userguide</a>.
-* JDepend plugin
+* JDepend plugin <p>The JDepend plugin enables the user to generate design quality metrics.
+Therefore it adds Gradle tasks that analyze all inter-package dependencies of a source set and create an according report.
+The JDepend plugin is described in detail in the Gradle <a href="http://gradle.org/docs/current/dsl/org.gradle.api.plugins.quality.JDepend.html">userguide</a>.</p>
-* PMD plugin
+* PMD plugin <p>The popular PMD project is designed to inspect Java source code and point out inefficient structures.
+The plugin introduces PMD Gradle tasks that can be configured in different ways.
+As a default, the plugin adds one pmd task for each defined source set.
+Details about the configuration of the PMD plugin can be found in the <a href="http://gradle.org/docs/current/userguide/pmd_plugin.html">userguide.</a></p>
-* Separate Checkstyle and CodeNarc plugins.
-Can specify which version of the tool to use.
+* Separate Checkstyle and CodeNarc plugins. <p>As a gradle user you can now apply the Checkstyle and the CodeNarc plugins seperately.
+Furthermore you can now specify which version of the tool to use.
+You need more details?
+Have a look at the <a href="http://gradle.org/docs/current/userguide/checkstyle_plugin.html">Checkstyle</a> and <a href="http://gradle.org/docs/current/userguide/codenarc_plugin.html">CodeNarc</a> chapter of the Gradle userguide.</p>

 ### IDE integration